mat3rial/silver-guide-argent/en/toolkit/glossary.md

 A payment amount agreed upon by willing parties in the normal course of business, on a level playing field such as retail sales prices of local or online commerce.

+## GST/HST Rebate

+Also called Public Service Bodies Rebate, is a refund for qualifying non-profit organization of taxes paid on purchases, including those that were also acquired through bartered exchange.

 ## In Kind Donation: see Contribution

 ## Input tax credit (ITC)